 Pork chops on platters with rajas con crema on the side and in a large skillet for serving.

-What to serve with Rajas con Crema
+What to Serve with Raja Con Crema

 We love this easy Rajas con Crema recipe with grilled meat!
 Thick-cut pork chops, pork tenderloin, smoked prime rib, grilled bavette steaks, and even simple smoked chicken quarters are so much better with this saucy poblano peppers side dish beside them!
 Want to take your ‘cheesesteak’ to a whole new level?
 Serve a hot grilled steak sliced thin right over this!